straszheimjeffrey/The-Kiln/README.md

       :cleanup-failure (do (rollback ?self)
                            (close-db-con ?self)))

-    ;; I won't detail user, but you can figure it out.
+I won't detail `user`, but you can figure it out.

-    ;; Let's look at glaze
+Let's look at glaze

     (defglaze log
       "Log an operation"